nargaw/nargaw/README.md

 📫 How to reach me: on twitter at @nate_dev_ or email me directly at nateargaw@gmail.com

-⚡ Fun fact: I love tofu and I can not lie.
+⚡ Fun fact: I love tofu and I cannot lie.

 <!--
 **nargaw/nargaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.